Adding negative keywords to your Performance Max campaigns can help you avoid wasting money on clicks that are unlikely to convert.

 That’s where target keywords come in: Words or phrases that match your ads with the search queries of your ideal audience.

-Negative keywords serve the same purpose, but in a slightly different way.
+Negative keywords in Performance Max campaigns serve the same purpose, but in a slightly different way.
 They are words or phrases that prevent your ads from showing up for certain search terms.

-When you set up negative keywords for your Performance Max campaigns, you simply filter out the irrelevant traffic & ineffective clicks to your website/product.
+When you set up negative keywords in Performance Max campaigns, you simply filter out the irrelevant traffic & ineffective clicks to your website/product.

 Adding negative keywords to your Performance Max campaigns is a great way to instruct Google Ads not to display your ad to people using those specific words, even if they relate to your product or service.